Mc-Zen/zero/src/formatting.typ

   )

   let fractional-part = (
-    format-fractional((frac: it.frac, group: true, digits: it.digits, decimal-marker: it.decimal-marker)),
+    format-fractional((frac: it.frac, group: it.group, digits: it.digits, decimal-marker: it.decimal-marker)),
   )

   let uncertainty-part = format-uncertainty(uncertainty)